Complete Guide to Internet Provider Fees

 Data Overage Fee: $10 per 50 GB

-Early Termination Fee: $240
+Early Termination Fee: Up to $240

-Equipment Rental Fee: Up to $9.95/mo.
+Equipment Rental Fee: None

-Late Payment Fee: $25 per incident
+Late Payment Fee: $25 per incident; unpaid balance accrues 3%/month

 Data Overage Fee: None